 That’s why tech vendors need to find and adopt measures to keep the data that clients trust them with intact and secure, while companies need to put systems and procedures in place to ensure the data is correctly managed and processed.
 This will definitely be a dominant trend in the tech industry as a whole, and existing HR solutions will need a lot of reworking to give people more control over their data.

-One of the technologies that experts hope will reshape this particular are is the blockchain.
+One of the technologies that experts hope will reshape this particular area is blockchain.
 Blockchain transactions can be applied to virtually anything, like personal data, work history, or financial details.
 It’ll be very interesting to watch the impact that blockchain—alongside other technologies—has on the cybersecurity of our data.

 Almost every recruiting platform now has a set of features, reports, and AI recommendations to identify and reduce bias and help companies recruit minority candidates.
-The analytics teams are moving well beyond engagement into the important ares of pay equity, diversity, and fairness in job progression.
-Many vendors have solutions for these fairness issues — HR Technology Market 2019: Disruption Ahead
+The analytics teams are moving well beyond engagement into the important areas of pay equity, diversity, and fairness in job progression.
+Many vendors have solutions for these fairness issues — HR Technology Market 2023

 Although some people tend to think that automation and similar cutting-edge HR tech trends will remove the human element from the equation, it actually may be the opposite.
 If we took a closer look at the powerful capabilities they tools offer us in terms of personalization or reaching the right talent, we’d quickly realize they might actually be helping the organizations become more human in the process.
 How?
 By letting HR professionals focus on strategic areas and real human contact, and freeing them from repetitive tasks that can easily be performed by software.

 Looking for more HR tech resources?
-Check our our blog:
+Check our blog:

 - Choose the Right Tech Stack for Your Digital HR Product